lukasstevens/bachelor-thesis/code/cpp/README.md

 ```
 The c++ toolchain used for this project is clang so you have to install `clang>=3.8.1` with your package manager.

+The project also depends on one library namely `libgmp`.
+You will need to install it with your package manager.

 # Building
 Before your first build or if you added source files or if you changed the build script run `craftr export`.
 After that you can run `craftr build` to build the project.
 To run the project with your input you can use `craftr build run`.